Paper dockets and days of reconciliation eliminated

 The mobile app, the CV measurement engine, the backend, and the reviewer dashboard.
 This is what the hard metrics below are based on.
 The POC proved the technology works in real field conditions and established the accuracy baseline.

-Real-time dashboards showing progress across every active project.
-Role-based access for management tiers.
 Per-operative productivity tracking.
 Weather integration that automatically pulls conditions for each site and correlates them with output.
-Anomaly and overlap detection.
+Anomaly detection flags unusual submissions in both directions, not just implausibly high output but implausibly low output too.
+Both matter.
+If two operatives submit photos of the same area, the system detects the overlap using GPS proximity and flags it for review.
 Earnings tracking linked to confirmed meterage.
 Phase 2 also builds the scaffolding for Phase 3: back office staff grade every submitted photograph for work quality.
 Good, bad, and why.
 This builds a labelled dataset that grows with every submission.

 A machine learning model trained on the graded dataset from Phase 2.
 It flags quality issues automatically as new photographs come in.
 A human reviews every flag.
 The system learns from every correction.
 Phase 3 also delivers structured client-facing reports.
 A contractor who can show a government body or main contractor "here is our quality control system, here is the photographic evidence, here are the measurements and conditions for every day of the project" has a serious advantage in competitive tenders.